Public Program Descriptions*

 First Breath: Gray Whales 12 pm, 3 pm

-NPS Ranger Program: Daily at 2:30pm (Starting September 2).
-Please join us for a Ranger led program hosted daily at Cabrillo at 2:30pm.
+NPS Ranger Program: Saturday at 2:30pm: Please join us for a Ranger led program hosted at Cabrillo at 2:30pm.
 These programs vary from short talks, living history demonstrations and guided walks.
 Upon your visit, check in at the Visitor Center for locations and themes of programs.

 16th Century Arms and Armor: Learn about 16th century arms and armor from our Living History VIPs (Volunteers-In-Parks), you may even see them roaming the grounds, don’t be afraid to ask them for a photo!
 This 1-hour program takes place in our Auditorium and features replica 16th century weaponry and is appropriate for all ages.